Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative

 \section{Training Protocol}

-Both PSK-GAN and STFT-GAN are trained with WGAN-GP loss described in Section~\ref{sec:WGAN-GP}.
-Like the WGAN-GP training protocol, \ac{PSK-GAN} and \ac{STFT-GAN} are trained using the \textsc{Adam} optimizer \cite{Kingma2015} for discriminator and generator with hyperparameter settings of $\alpha=10^{-4}$, $\beta_1 = 0$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.
-In a departure from the WGAN-GP protocol, we use a 1:1 update ratio between the discriminator and generator, modified from the original 5:1 ratio.
-This choice was found to yield better convergence on our target datasets.
-We train each model with a target dataset of size $2^{16} = 65\,536$, for $500$ epochs with a batch size of $128$.
+Both \ac{PSK-GAN} and \ac{STFT-GAN} were trained with WGAN-GP loss described in Sec.~\ref{sec:WGAN-GP}.
+Like the WGAN-GP training protocol, \ac{PSK-GAN} and \ac{STFT-GAN} were trained using the \textsc{Adam} optimizer \cite{Kingma2015} for discriminator and generator with hyperparameter settings of $\alpha=10^{-4}$, $\beta_1 = 0$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.
+In a departure from the WGAN-GP protocol, we used a 1:1 update ratio between the discriminator and generator, modified from the original 5:1 ratio.
+This choice was found to yield better convergence on our target data sets.
+We trained each model with a target data set of size $2^{16} = 65\,536$, for $500$ epochs with a batch size of $128$.

-Following common practice with \acp{GAN}, the training data is scaled to the range $[-1, 1]$, which corresponds to the range of the tanh output activation of the generator \cite{Radford2015}.
-Specifically, for \ac{STFT-GAN}, all target distributions are scaled using feature-based min-max scaling that scales the minimum and maximum values of each time-step to $[-1, 1]$.
-By contrast, for \ac{PSK-GAN}, the target distribution is scaled with min-max scaling using global minimum and maximum values.
-Global min-max scaling is used for PSK-GAN since it was found to yield better results.
-All outputs from the generator are rescaled back to the original range using the applicable inverse transformation.
+Following common practice with \acp{GAN}, the training data were scaled to the range $[-1, 1]$, which corresponds to the range of the tanh output activation of the generator \cite{Radford2015}.
+Specifically, for \ac{STFT-GAN}, all target distributions were scaled using feature-based min-max scaling, which scales the minimum and maximum values of each time step to $[-1, 1]$.
+By contrast, for \ac{PSK-GAN}, the target distribution was scaled with min-max scaling using the global minimum and maximum values.
+Global min-max scaling was used for \ac{PSK-GAN} since it was found to yield better results.
+All outputs from the generator were rescaled back to the original range using the applicable inverse transformation.